Page Reviewed / Updated - May 2018

 Personal Care Agreements

-Life care agreements are made between an elderly person and another individual, most often a relative or close family friend.
-Most commonly they are intended to last for the lifespan of the elderly individual, but that is not always the case.
-Often the creation of a life care agreement is part of an eligibility planning strategy for Medicaid, but again this is not always the case.
-These agreements can also be called caregiver agreements, family care contracts, elder care contracts, or personal services agreements.
+Personal care agreements are private agreements made between an elderly person and another individual, most often a relative or close family friend.
+Most commonly, they are intended to last for the lifespan of the elderly individual, but that is not always the case.
+Often the creation of a life care agreement is part of an eligibility planning strategy for Medicaid, but again, this is not always the case.
+These agreements can also be called caregiver agreements, family care contracts, elder care contracts, long-term care personal support services agreements, or personal services agreements.

 Institutional Continuing Care / Life Care Agreements

 Continuing Care Retirement Communities (CCRC) are communities that provide seniors with a continuum of care services from no care (independent living) to full care (nursing home) and everything in-between (assisted living).
 One’s care needs are covered regardless of age or changes.
 These communities have a variety of different contracts or agreements.
-Because one enters these communities with the expectation of spending the remainder of their life at the community, their contracts are also called life care agreements.
+Generally, there is a rather large entrance fee, as well as much smaller monthly fees.
+Due to the fact one enters these communities with the expectation of spending the remainder of their life at the community, their contracts are also called life care agreements.

 There are many reasons why one would want a life care agreement.
 First, many elderly individuals prefer to age in place, at home, and having a life care agreement allows an individual to do this.
 In addition, since often times it is a family member or a close friend who provides the care, there is a level of trust and intimacy already developed between the two individuals.
 A life care agreement defines the relationship, establishing clear expectations and boundaries.
 Since there is compensation for care provided, the arrangement becomes a business agreement.
 This also helps to keep the peace in the family and other family members from feeling that the caretaker is unfairly being given money that should one day be their inheritance.
 Life care agreements show that payments to the individual are legit expenses, not simply money or property being gifted.

-Expectation of Services - The services that will be provided for the elderly individual should be included in the contract.
+Expectation of Services - The services that will be provided, as well as the services that won’t be provided, for the elderly individual should be included in the contract.
 The list of tasks should be in-depth, as well as specific.
 Examples of services one may provide include personal care assistance, meal preparation, housecleaning and laundry, medication management, running errands, transportation, companionship, and financial tasks, such as paying the bills.
 In fact, any of the Activities and Instrumental Activities of Daily Living can be included.
 Remember, if the contract is long-term, include tasks that one may foresee as being needed in the future as the senior ages.
 It’s also important to include the location(s) in which services will be provided (caregiver’s home, elderly individual’s home, etc.), the frequency with which the services will be provided, and the hours one will provide them.
 It’s okay to allow some flexibility when it comes to the hours of care provided.
 For instance, one can put in their contract verbiage such as “no fewer than 10 hours per week” or “no greater than 40 hours per week”.

 Compensation - The amount the caregiver receives for compensation for services must be fair and reasonable.
 Taking a look at the average hourly pay for a caregiver in the area in which one resides is a good starting point.
 For instance, if you live in an area where the going rate is $15 / hour, this would be reasonable compensation for services provided.
 Once the hourly amount is agreed upon, payment is generally set up on a weekly, bi-weekly, or monthly basis.
 However, payments in lump sums are another option.
 Payment is not limited to cash; many agreements include the transfer of property in lieu of or in addition to cash payments.